NiteshBehal/Hemnet/README.md

 • Coroutines: To handle threading.

-• LiveData and Flows: To keep persistent and upto date data.
+• LiveData: To keep persistent and upto date data.

 • Room DB: To implement offline cache of data.